 4. Check the Hosts file in Windows if a particular website is not working.

-Go to My Computer > C:\Windows\System32\drivers\etc locate Hosts file and open it with notepad if you find that particular website listed there then put # before the site name or delete the site from hosts file and save it.
+Go to This PC > C:\Windows\System32\drivers\etc, locate the Hosts file, and open it with notepad.
+If you find that particular website listed there, then put # before the site name or delete it from the host file and save it.

-A normal hosts file will look like above picture, if you have something different then make it like this.
+A regular hosts file will look like the above picture; if you have something different, make it like this.

 Method 3: Flushing DNS Cache

-Whenever you try to open the same website again, DNS cache fetches the IP of the website from DNS cache for faster access.
+Whenever you try to open the same website again, the DNS cache fetches the website’s IP from the DNS cache for faster access.

-DNS cache may get corrupted and get wrong entries for particular or many websites due to the technical fault or some malware attacks.
+Due to technical faults or malware attacks, the DNS cache may get corrupted and get wrong entries for particular or many websites.

-To reset this DNS database you have to perform DNS flushing to erase all the entries.
+To reset this DNS database, you must perform DNS flushing and erase all the entries.